 - Induction coil.

-One terminal of the battery is ground to the frame of the engine, and other is connected through the ignition switch to one primary terminal of the ignition coil.
-The other primary terminal is connected to one end of the contact points to ground.
-The primary circuit of the ignition breaker is together and switch is closed.
-The secondary terminal of the coil is connected to the central contact of the distributor and hence to distributor rotor.
+One terminal of the battery is grounded to the frame of the engine, and the other is connected through the ignition switch to one primary terminal of the ignition coil.
+The other primary terminal is connected to one end of the contact points to the ground.
+The primary circuit of the ignition breaker is together, and the switch is closed.
+The secondary terminal of the coil is connected to the central contact of the distributor and hence to the distributor rotor.

-The secondary circuit consists of secondary winding of the coil, distributor and four spark plugs.
-The contact breaker is driven by a cam whose speed is half the engine speed and breaks the primary circuit one for each cylinder during one complete cycle of the engine
+The secondary circuit consists of the secondary winding of the coil, the distributor, and four spark plugs.
+The contact breaker is driven by a cam whose speed is half the engine speed and breaks the primary circuit one for each cylinder during one complete cycle of the engine.

 The breaker points are held on contact by a spring except when forced apart by lobs of the cam.